Luther-Emery liquid and dominant singlet superconductivity in the hole-doped Haldane spin-1 chain: Additional entanglement properties

 A striking consequence of the high entanglement entropy at small system sizes is that the required bond dimension to reach a given truncation error can be higher than it would be at large sizes.
-This highlights that the system-size dependence can be highly nontrivial in electronic systems at intermediate coupling when using DMRG.
+This highlights that the system-size dependence of certain quantities, such as central charges and exponents related to universality classes, can be highly nontrivial in electronic systems at intermediate coupling when using DMRG.